Tips for social distancing and the outdoors

 Suggestions for preventing the transmission of coronavirus while spending time in nature

-March 25 Update: Governor Jay Inslee has issued a “Stay Home, Stay Healthy” order through April 6.
+March 25 Update: Governor Jay Inslee has issued a “Stay Home, Stay Healthy” order through May 4.
 Details are available here.
 Additionally, the Washington Department of Fish and Wildlife has created a coronavirus response and updates page with details on impacts to outdoor opportunities.
-Among them, all camping on state lands is closed until April 30.
-State wildlife areas, parks and water access sites are also closed through at least April 8, as are state forests, beaches, recreation areas and other DNR lands.
+Among them, state wildlife areas, parks and water access sites are also closed through May 4, as are state forests, beaches, recreation areas and other DNR lands.

 Some city parks and recreation areas are closed as well, including a number of popular locations in the Seattle area.
-Several national parks, including Mount Rainier, are now closed to vehicle access.
+Several national parks, including Mount Rainier and North Cascades, are now closed to vehicle access.
 Other federal public lands such as national forests and BLM lands remain open, but most campgrounds, ranger stations, trailheads and other facilities are closed.

 Currently, people can still participate in outdoor activities such as walks, hikes and bikes rides as long as they follow social distancing rules.
 However, travel is not advised and extreme steps should be taken to minimize contact with vulnerable communities or individuals, as well as risks to yourself or others.